Khalid (singer): 2020–present: Scenic Drive and Sincere

 Khalid co-wrote Zayn's song "Outside" from his album "Nobody Is Listening" which released on January 15, 2021.

 On July 11, 2021, Khalid premiered his single "New Normal" during Richard Branson's Virgin Galactic Unity 22 spaceflight at Spaceport America, New Mexico.
 He released his first mixtape Scenic Drive on December 3, 2021.
 On November 20, 2021, Khalid previewed a new song titled "Backseat", which serves as the third track on the mixtape.
 In 2023, he collaborated with singer Dove Cameron on the track "We Go Down Together".
 His song "Silver Platter" was featured on the soundtrack album for the film Barbie later that year.

 On April 5, 2024, he released the single "Please Don't Fall in Love with Me".
 It was the first single on his third studio album, Sincere, which was released on August 2, 2024.

 On August 15, 2025, Khalid released the single "In Plain Sight."
 It was the first single on his fourth studio album, After the Sun Goes Down, which was released on October 10, 2025.

 Personal life

-On November 22, 2024, Khalid came out as gay on the social media platform X after he was outed.
+On November 22, 2024, Khalid came out as a gay man on the social media platform X after he was outed.
 He revealed his sexuality in the comments section of one of his X posts by replying to a fan.